elasticio/api-docs/source/includes/_components.md

 ### Authorization
-The component should be accessible to the client (e.g. component from the own Contract or whitelisted components in case tenant feature is enabled and workspace has type `full`).
+User has to be a member of the Workspace and the component should be accessible to the client (e.g. component from the own Contract or whitelisted components in case tenant feature is enabled and workspace has type `full`).

 ### Returns